viur-framework/viur-ignite/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://raw.githubusercontent.com/viur-ignite/ignite/master/LICENSE)

 # Ignite
->The ViUR Ignite Framework is the a sturdy foundation for ViUR products and Mausbrand projects.
+>The ViUR Ignite Framework is a sturdy foundation for ViUR products and Mausbrand projects.
 This LESS/CSS toolkit is the very core of ViUR Ignite.
-It is built upon the principles of many CSS guides and frameworks.
+It is built on the principles of many CSS guides and frameworks.

 For a detailed introduction and examples have a look at [ignite.viur.is](https://ignite.viur.is).

-Different projects demand different solutions.
+Different projects require different solutions.
 Ignite is a solution based on the needs of our python/jinja oriented stack.
 A lightweight framework for many different customer projects.
 For other purposes you may use one of the frameworks or guides below.
-Their samples, knowledge and expertise helped us to make Ignite
+Their samples, knowledge and expertise helped us make Ignite

 * [Primer CSS](http://primercss.io)
 * [Enduring CSS](https://benfrain.com/enduring-css-writing-style-sheets-rapidly-changing-long-lived-projects/)